VictorDuraess/banking-service/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: